 You at 25 weeks pregnant

 You might be feeling uncomfortable in the rib area, as your uterus expands upwards.
-You might start getting some indigestion around now.
+You might have some indigestion around now.

 If you haven’t already, consider booking into antenatal classes.